maidsafe/sn-node-manager/README.md

 ### Stop

 - Command: `stop`
-- Description: Stops an installed `safenode` service.
+- Description: Stops a `safenode` service.
 - Options:
-  - `--peer_id`: Peer ID of the service to stop.
+  - `--peer-id`: Peer ID of the service to stop.
 Optional.
-  - `--service_name`: Name of the service to stop.
+  - `--service-name`: Name of the service to stop.
 Optional.
 - Usage: `safenode-manager stop [OPTIONS]`

 This command must run as the root user on Linux/macOS and the Administrator user on Windows.